backslashashley/AshleyServer/README.md

 # Ashley's Server!

-My custom 1.12 server with my silly features
+My custom 1.12 server with my silly features.
 A lot stolen from bis :)